mpvnet-player/mpv.net/README.md

 mpv.net is written in C# 7 and runs on .NET 4.7, I've not yet decided if I will port it to C# 8 and .NET 5 once available.

-The Add-on implementation is based on the [Managed Extensibility Framework](https://docs.microsoft.com/en-us/dotnet/framework/mef/).
+The Extension implementation is based on the [Managed Extensibility Framework](https://docs.microsoft.com/en-us/dotnet/framework/mef/).

 There are no specific extension or scripting interfaces but instead everyting is accessible for .NET compatible languages (C#, VB.NET, F#, Python, PowerShell),